Kash-Protocol/rusty-kash/kos/README.md

 # `KOS`

-An integrated desktop application that provides a local Kaspa node instance, a CPU miner (for testnet) and the Wallet subsystem based on the Rusty Kaspa project.
-This application is written in Rust and integrates the Rusty Kaspa framework.
+An integrated desktop application that provides a local Kash node instance, a CPU miner (for testnet) and the Wallet subsystem based on the Rusty Kash project.
+This application is written in Rust and integrates the Rusty Kash framework.

 This application is compatible with Windows, MacOS and Linux desktop environments.